 Due to their secretive nature it would be very difficult to successfully hunt leopard on a 14 day safari without baiting or dogs.

 Baiting is the most common method due to lower cost and due to more permits available.
-Hunter and PH will wait at dusk in a blind 50 or more yards away.
+Hunter and PH will wait in a blind, normally at dusk , 50 or more yards away.
 Quality optics with strong light gathering capabilities is necessary.
 Take note of how the leopard is sitting on the bait and listen to your PH's advice as to where to aim for.
-The older hunters believe "If you can hear the cat hit the ground, it has been shot well ".
+The older hunters believe : "If you can hear the cat hit the ground, it has been shot well ".
 The most common mistake is to miscalculate the angle of the shot as you are shooting up into a tree and usually you need to aim slightly lower.

-Size: Shoulder height 30 inches, male weight around 150 to 180 lbs.
+Size: Shoulder height 30 inches, male weigh around 150 to 180 lbs.
 Size can vary depending on the area.
 Females are typically 20% - 40% smaller than males.

 Color: Ground colour is off-white to golden, with black spots on the legs, shoulders, head and hindquarters, and irregular, light-centred 'rosettes' scattered profusely over the back and sides.